A global Torelli theorem for singular symplectic varieties

-Fixing a lattice $\Lambda$, there is a natural locally trivial $\Lambda$-marked moduli space $\mathfrak{M}^\lt_\Lambda$ obtained by gluing the universal locally trivial deformation spaces together, and we also have an associated notion of parallel transport operator.
+Let us now turn to global moduli theoretic questions.
+Fixing a lattice $\Lambda$, there is a natural locally trivial $\Lambda$-marked moduli space $\mathfrak{M}^\lt_\Lambda$ obtained by gluing the universal locally trivial deformation spaces together, and we also have a corresponding notion of parallel transport operator.
 Further, there is a period map $P:\mathfrak{M}^\lt_\Lambda\to\Omega_\Lambda$ to the associated period domain $\Omega_\Lambda$ that is a local isomorphism.
-The two equivalent conditions in Theorem \ref{intro theorem huybrechts} also imply -- as for smooth varieties -- that $X$ and $X'$ are inseparable in $\mathfrak{M}^\lt_\Lambda$, see Theorem \ref{theorem huybrechts strong}.
-As a converse, we have a version of the global Torelli theorem, see Theorem \ref{theorem global torelli}.
-The following is an analog of Markman's Hodge theoretic version \cite[Theorem 1.3]{markmantor} of the global Torelli theorem.

-\begin{theorem}[Global Torelli Theorem] Let $X$, $X'$ be irreducible symplectic varieties and let $f:H^2(X,\Z) \to H^2(X',\Z)$ be a locally trivial parallel transport operator which is a Hodge isometry.
-Then there is a birational map $\phi:X \ratl X'$ which induces\footnote{By this we mean that the induced birational map on irreducible symplectic resolutions induces an isomorphism on cohomology which identifies $H^2(X,\Z)$ with $H^2(X',\Z)$.} a Hodge isometry $\phi_*:H^2(X,\Z)\to H^2(X',\Z)$. \end{theorem}

-As in the smooth case, this has an equivalent formulation saying that every connected component of the marked moduli space maps injectively to the period domain, points in one fiber are birational, and this birational map induces an isomorphism on the second cohomology, see Corollary \ref{corollary global torelli}.
-Moreover, we have analogs of Huybrechts' surjectivity of the period map \cite{Huy99} as well as of a well-known theorem of Sullivan \cite{Sullivan} in the smooth case, see Corollary \ref{corollary monodromy group} and Theorem \ref{theorem almost surjectivity}.
-Put together, we have
+The following is an analog of Verbitsky's global Torelli theorem \cite[Theorem 1.17]{V13}, also encompassing analogs of Huybrechts' surjectivity of the period map \cite[Theorem 8.1]{Huy99}, and Markman's description of the fibers of the period map in terms of the K\"ahler cone decomposition \cite[Theorem 5.16]{markmantor}.